ibrahimmkhalid/ultralytics/docs/en/datasets/classify/imagenet10.md

 ### Where can I download the ImageNet10 dataset?

-You can download the ImageNet10 dataset from the [Ultralytics GitHub releases page](https://github.com/ultralytics/assets/releases/download/v0.0.0/imagenet10.zip).
+You can download the ImageNet10 dataset from the [SFDT_Ibrahim GitHub releases page](https://github.com/sfdt_ibrahim/assets/releases/download/v0.0.0/imagenet10.zip).
 For more detailed information about its structure and applications, refer to the [ImageNet10 Dataset](imagenet10.md) page.